kubernetes-sigs/kind/site/content/docs/contributing/development.md

 ## Documentation

 Our docs are built with [hugo] just like [kubernetes.io](https://kubernetes.io).

-We provide a makefile for development that uses hugo in docker so you don't need to install anything further, just [install docker](#install-docker).
+We provide a Makefile for development that automatically manages a go toolchain and uses that to build and run hugo.
+You only need `make`, `bash`, and `curl` or `wget` installed.

 Markdown content is under `site/content/` with a structure mirroring this site.